RESOURCES

 2. Read the Bible

-Start with the Gospels—Matthew Mark, Luke & John.
+Start with the Gospels—Matthew, Mark, Luke and John.
 They tell the story of Jesus and help you get to know Him better.
 Ask God to speak to you through His Word.

 3. Pray

 Talk to God every day.
 You don’t need fancy words.
-Just speak to Him as a child speaks to their father.
+Just speak to Him as a child speaks to a loving father.
 He loves to listen.

 4. Join a Church